openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

 ::

  Connect through ssh to Controller node.
- Run 'ifconfig'There is an interface with ip from public network IP Range (Networks tab).
+ Run 'ifconfig'.
+There is an interface with ip from public network IP Range (Networks tab).
  Connect through ssh to compute-vmware node.
- Run 'ifconfig'There is no interface with ip from public network IP Range.
+ Run 'ifconfig'.
+There is no interface with ip from public network IP Range.
  Redeploy environment with checked option Public network assignment -> Assign public network to all nodes.Option is checked after deploy.
  Connect through ssh to Controller node.
- Run 'ifconfig'There is an interface with ip from public network IP Range.
+ Run 'ifconfig'.
+There is an interface with ip from public network IP Range.
  Connect through ssh to compute-vmware node.
- Run 'ifconfig'There is an interface with ip from public network IP Range also.
+ Run 'ifconfig'.
+There is an interface with ip from public network IP Range also.

+**Expected result**

+"Assign public network to all nodes" works as designed.